What we do

 Her experiences, observations and ongoing research led her to start Inside-out-Nature in 2000, on a part time basis in order to provide training for outdoor practitioners in the UK.
 Since then she has moved to Denmark and Inside-out-Nature has grown into the leading Danish Forest & Nature School training and consultancy organisation.
 Inside-out-Nature has conducted training courses around the world, including the UK, Canada, Australia, Taiwan, Greece, and Bulgaria, and has hosted professionals of 23 different nationalities in the residential course in Denmark.

 Jane is a former primary school teacher and early years lecturer.
-She is the director of Inside-out-Nature, and author of the book “Understanding the Danish Forest School Approach”.
+She is the founder of Inside-out-Nature, and author of the book “Understanding the Danish Forest School Approach”.
 She spends her time supervising training around the world, giving conference presentations, writing about children and nature, leading residential study trips in Denmark, and playing in the forest with children and pedagogues from the surrounding nature kindergartens.